Daniel-KM/Omeka-S-module-IiifServer/README.md

-If you are harvesting data (via OAI-PMH, for instance) from another system where images are hosted and exposed via IIIF, you can use a configurable metadata field to supply the manifest to the Universal Viewer.
+If you are harvesting data (via OAI-PMH, for instance) from another system where images are hosted and exposed via IIIF, you can use a configurable metadata field to supply the manifest to the viewer (Universal Viewer, Mirador or Diva).
 In this case, no images are hosted in the Omeka record, but one of the metadata fields has the URL of the manifest hosted on another server.

 For example, you could set the alternative manifest element to "Dublin Core:Has Format" in the module configuration, and then put a URL like "https://example.com/iiif/HI-SK20161207-0009/manifest" in the specified element of a record.
-The Universal Viewer included on that record’s display page will use that manifest URL to retrieve images and metadata for the viewer.
+The viewer included on that record’s display page will use that manifest URL to retrieve images and metadata for the viewer.

 * Filtering data of manifests [TODO]